Compassionate Charlotte Nursing Home Neglect Attorneys

 - Falls.
 Elderly and infirm people, especially those who need skilled care, are at a high risk for falls.
 As a result, nursing home staff should be trained to guard against and prevent falls whenever possible.
 If someone falls and is injured, ask the nursing supervisor what happened and request an incident report.

 - Pressure sores.
 Pressure sores or “bed sores” occur when a person sits or lies in one position for too long without moving.
-They can be prevented by regularly shifting or respositioning the person so their weight does not stay too long on any one part of the body.
+They can be prevented by regularly shifting or repositioning the person, so his or her weight does not stay too long on any one part of the body.
 This type of regular care should be documented in the resident’s chart.
-Watch for discoloration or damaged skin on the back, hips, and joints.
+Watch for the discoloration or damaging of skin on the back, hips, and joints.
 An untreated bed sore can cause a life-threatening infection.

 - Medication errors.
-A nursing home resident might not get medications on time, get the wrong medication or dose, or receive medication they do not need.
+A nursing home resident might not get medications on time, get the wrong medication or dose, or receive a medication he or she does not need.
 Monitor your loved one’s medical records and check in with staff to see that medications are being given properly.

 - Malnutrition and dehydration.
 A lack of adequate food or water can cause rapid weight loss, organ damage or failure, or severe infections.
 A person who is losing weight, who seems listless, or who does not have food and water available when you visit may be suffering from neglect.

 We believe that all people should be treated with dignity and respect.
-If you suspect that someone you love is being harmed in nursing home care, contact us today by phone or by filling out our online form.
+If you suspect that someone you love is being harmed in nursing home care, we invite you to call 704-275-5593 or contact us today by phone or by filling out our online form.
 Your initial consultation with our office is free and confidential.